st-imdev/newblog25/_notes/swirl-reinforcement-learning.md

 tags: AI machine-learning research reinforcement-learning
 ---

-I just read a fascinating new paper by Google researchers that solves a major problem with language models: their struggle with multi-step reasoning.
+I just read a new paper by Google researchers that solves a major problem with language models: their struggle with multi-step reasoning.

 **Reference:** Goldie, A., Mirhoseini, A., Zhou, H., Cai, I., & Manning, C. D. (2024). *Synthetic Data Generation & Multi-Step RL for Reasoning & Tool Use*. arXiv preprint arXiv:2504.04736.